sg24159/Essex-MSc-Artificial-Intelligence-ePortfolio/_posts/Machine Learning/2024-11-11-03-Discussion-1-Summary.md

 ---
-title: "03 Discussion 1: Summary: The importance of Human-Machine Interfaces"
+title: "03 Discussion 1: Summary: Ethics and Responsibility when Solving Engineering Problems with Software"
 category: Machine Learning
 ---